magaton/bridgefy-android-samples/README.md

 ## Supported Devices ##

-As of March 2017, the following devices have been tested with Bridgefy and offer the best performance:
+As of April 2017, the following devices have been tested with Bridgefy and offer the best performance:

 * Nexus 6P
 * Nexus 5X